What Is a Tenant Estoppel Certificate and How Does It Work?

 Tags: cre terms tenant estoppel tenants

-An estoppel certificate is defined as a “signed statement by a party (such as a tenant or mortgagee) certifying for another’s benefit that certain facts are correct, as that a lease exists, that there are no defaults, and that a specific rent amount is paid to a certain date.
+Defined formally, a tenant estoppel certificate is a “signed statement by a party, such as a tenant or mortgagee, which verifies for the benefit of another party that certain facts are accurate.
+These facts include the existence of a lease, the absence of defaults, and the accurate rent paid up to a specified date.

 In more understandable words – The tenant estoppel agreement is a certified document signed by a tenant that verifies the terms and conditions and current status of their lease.